U.S. stun lethargic Brazil in final re-run

 The Caribbean nation matched their huge rivals in height and heart in a close 25-23 first-set loss and then stunned everybody by winning the third, only to come up short in the Pool A clash despite a series of desperate dives.

-South Korea’s number 10 Kim Yeon-koung was the top scorer with 34 points as her side defeated Serbia 3-1 for the first time to register their opening win of Pool B.
+Russia are top of Pool A alongside Italy, who battled past Japan 3-1 after a string of enthralling rallies, while hosts Britain recorded their first Olympic victory in only their second Games match ever with a nail-biting 3-2 triumph over Algeria.

-“She is absolutely necessary for our team to win and I really trust her,” South Korea coach Kim Hyung-sil told a news conference with his counterpart Zoran Terzic just as gushing.
+The British side, put together especially for the Games, prevailed against the north African minnows at 0040 local time (2340 GMT) with most of the vibrant crowd having already headed to their beds amid mumbling about late scheduling.

-“She is one of the best players in the world - no doubt about it,” he said.
+South Korea’s number 10 Kim Yeon-koung was the top scorer with 34 points as her side defeated Serbia 3-1 to register their opening win of Pool B.

-Medal hopefuls China outfought Turkey 3-1 with both sides being roared on by sizeable contingents of their own fans.
+“She is one of the best players in the world - no doubt about it,” Serbia coach Zoran Terzic said.

-The venue was over three-quarters full but the area for the “Olympic family”, which includes seats for team officials and sports federation invitees, was again almost empty.
+Medal hopefuls China outfought Turkey 3-1 with both sides roared on by sizeable contingents of fans.

-Italy face Japan and hosts Britain take on Algeria later on Monday.
+The venue was over three-quarters full early on but the area for the “Olympic family”, which includes seats for team officials and sports federation invitees, was again almost empty.

 Editing by Justin Palmer